BOARD OF DIRECTORS

 Treasurer, GRASP Board of Directors

-Thomas Denson holds a B.S. degree in commerce from the University of Virginia and his Master of Taxation (M.Tax.) from Virginia Commonwealth University.
+Thomas Denson holds a B.S. degree in commerce from the University of Virginia and a Master of Taxation (M.Tax.) from Virginia Commonwealth University.
 He has more than 20 years of experience in public accounting.
-Tom has significant experience advising not-for-profit organizations and privately-owned businesses on strategic and succession planning, financial and retirement planning, estate planning and administration, and tax consultation.
+Tom has significant experience advising not-for-profit organizations and privately owned businesses on strategic and succession planning, financial and retirement planning, estate planning and administration, and tax consultation.
 In the 2003 - 2007 surveys conducted by Virginia Business magazine, Tom was named one of Virginia’s Super CPAs.

 Jane Alford, M.Ed.,CRC

 Jane Alford is a Rehabilitation Consultant who has maintained a private practice for more than 20 years.
 She has worked for insurance companies and attorneys by providing medical management and job placement services for individuals who experience a work related injury or disability.
 Additionally, Jane represents inmates that are parole eligible and designs a community rehabilitation plan for them to utilize once they are paroled.

 For many years, Jane worked part-time with chronic pain patients in a residential treatment program.
 She has served on the Women’s Board for the Virginia Home for Boys and Girls, and was previously certified by the Supreme Court as a court-referred mediator.
 She offers mediation services as a volunteer.
 Jane has a B.A. in psychological services from Mary Baldwin College and a Master's Degree in human resource development.
 She is also licensed as a Certified Rehabilitation Counselor.